-(a) A primary supplier or a secondary supplier or both making a wholesale sale of Class I or II price-controlled packaged products to a multi-store group on a limited service basis may reduce the prices set forth in Schedule I to all in-area stores in the multi-store group, regardless of an individual store's ability to qualify for discounts in Provision 1, by an additional 2 percent of the total amount due (after application of any discounts set forth in Provision 1 where applicable) if the primary supplier's weekly total deliveries of Class I or II price-controlled packaged products to all stores within the multi-store group are at least 30,000 quarts.

-- (b) The weekly total deliveries of Class I or II price-controlled packaged products to the multi-store group shall be determined by adding the total number of quarts of Class I or II price-controlled packaged products delivered to each member of the multi-store group, net of returns of defective products, between 12:01 a.m. on Monday and 12 midnight on the following Sunday. - (c) The additional discount permitted by this Provision may be given to the common owner, franchiser, or purchasing agent only and not to the individual store members of the multistore group.
-A common owner, franchiser, or purchasing agent that accepts the additional discount permitted under this Provision guarantees payment to the primary supplier or the secondary supplier or both for all price-controlled products delivered to member stores.
+- (a) A primary supplier or a secondary supplier or both making a wholesale sale of Class I or II price-controlled packaged products to a multi-store group on a full service or limited service basis may reduce the prices on Schedule I of this order to all in-area stores in the multi-store group regardless of an individual store's ability to qualify for discounts in Provision 1, by an additional 2% (after application of the discount set forth in provision 1 where applicable) if the primary supplier's weekly total deliveries of Class I or II price-controlled packaged products to all stores within the multi-store group are at least 25,000 quarts. - (b) The weekly total deliveries of Class I or II price-controlled packaged products to the multi-store group shall be determined by adding the total number of quarts of Class I or II price-controlled packaged products delivered to each member of the multi-store group, net of returns of defective products, between 12:01 a.m. on Monday and 12 midnight on the following Sunday. - (c) The additional discount permitted by this provision may be given to the common owner, franchiser, or purchasing agent only and not to the individual members of the multi-store group.
+A common owner, franchiser, or purchasing agent that accepts the additional discount permitted under this provision guarantees payment to the primary supplier or the secondary supplier or both.